 What about you?
 Share with me the most unique way your special someone has ever let you know you are loved.
-Comment on this post or on my Facebook page.
-I will feature the best comment in my next newsletter! 🙂
+Tell me in the comments here or on my Facebook page because you know I’m all about the stories!

 If you enjoyed this post, be sure to read these!